StuyPulse/Wildcard-LEDControl/README.md

 ### i2c_LED_Control_Slave_MemoryHappy.ino:
 Essentially i2c_LED_Control_Slave.ino but uses the MemoryFree.h library.
 It is just to fully verify that there will be no memory problems.

+### blinkyMK1
+The code for blinkyMK1, only controls the underlighting.
+Deprecated, not recommended.

+### blinkyMK2
+The code for blinkyMK2, in progress.
+Use :)

 Good luck with your lighting!